Skip to content

 Riders to Consider on an 18-Year Term Policy

 Most term policies include an accelerated death benefit for qualifying terminal illness at no added cost.
 Optional riders may include child riders, waiver of premium, or other features depending on carrier availability.
+The key is to keep term insurance simple.
+Riders should be selected only when they directly support the planning objective, not because they sound nice on paper.

 Laddering vs. One 18-Year Term Policy

-Feature 15-Year Term 18-Year Term 20-Year Term Permanent Life
+Feature Mid-Range Term Coverage Permanent Life

-Premium Cost Lower Moderate Slightly higher Highest
+Premium Cost Lower to moderate Highest

 Availability of non-standard term lengths varies by carrier and state.
 We’ll compare all viable options.